Trying to stay on top of your fitness game while you are constantly on the move, is no joke.

 That depends entirely on your conditioning and your strength.
-I started off by wearing gloves, but can now handle bare-knuckle training quite well.
+I started off by using a pair of amateur boxing gloves, but can now handle bare-knuckle training quite well.

 If you are new to it, then I recommend that you start off with gloves, especially for the Aqua bag or any water-filled heavy bag.

 As much as I would like to say that they do, heavy bags are irreplaceable and offer unalloyed advantages that you don’t get with these bags - I have a post comparing the Aqua bag and the heavy bag.
 As it turns out, each of them has its cool sides and a fair share of misgivings.

 Having said that, the bags listed herein are a great alternative when you are traveling.

 - Best Martial Arts For Big & Tall Guys

 - Best Low Top Boxing Shoes